Pavlo Makov: Works by Pavlo Makov

 Makov's works are exhibited in the Victoria and Albert Museum (London), the National Art Gallery (Kyiv), the Center for Contemporary Art (Osaka), the State Tretyakov Gallery (Moscow), the Museum of Contemporary Art (Ibiza) and others museums.
 Pavlo Makov's works were also exhibited at the Sotheby's auction (2009).

 Makov began working on the creation of artist's books in 1992, and has made many since then.

 Views

 Speaking about the identity of a modern artist, Makov calls himself a Ukrainian artist, given that he lives in Ukraine and understands the Ukrainian reality.
 He compares his situation with the problems of self-representation of Catalan artists, but at the same time opposes the fact that contemporary art is based on folklore.

-In May 2011, Makov met the American philosopher and literary theorist Hans Ulrich Humbrecht, who visited his workshop during his stay in Kharkiv.
+In May 2011, Makov met the American philosopher and literary theorist Hans Ulrich Gumbrecht, who visited his workshop during his stay in Kharkiv.
 Regarding this visit, Makov said: "This is the first time I have seen someone describe in words what I do.
 I don't deny postmodernism, I just couldn't find my place there.
 And Humbrecht showed me where I was."